Welcome!

 Prologue: Welcome to our community!

-Studies at Tampere University await you – congratulations on getting in and welcome to the big local university community in Tampere!
+Studies at Tampere University await you – congratulations on getting in and welcome to the big local student community in Tampere!
 Through your university studies, you’ll get to the source of all kinds of knowledge and competences to educate yourself and to acquire skills specific to your field.
 But everyday life at the university is much more than just studying.
 You will meet people from all over Finland and the world, you will get to try out new hobbies and make lifelong friendships.
 So arrive with an open mind in August!

 Start with these!